Working Papers

 Air Pollution and the Labor Market: Evidence from Wildfire Smoke

-Accepted, The Review of Economics and Statistics
+Forthcoming, The Review of Economics and Statistics

 Abstract | Manuscript | Citation | Data and Code Abstract: We study how air pollution impacts the U.S. labor market by analyzing the effects of drifting wildfire smoke.
 We link satellite-based smoke plume data with labor market outcomes to estimate that an additional day of smoke exposure reduces quarterly earnings by about 0.1 percent.
 Extensive margin responses, including employment reductions and labor force exits, explain 13 percent of the overall earnings losses.
 The implied welfare costs from lost earnings due to air pollution exposure is on par with standard valuations of the mortality burden.
 The findings highlight the importance of labor market channels in air pollution policy responses.